Application materials include:

 Baltimore, MD 21218

 There are no fixed requirements for admission.
 Undergraduate majors in chemistry, biology, earth sciences, mathematics, or physics may apply as well as all well-qualified individuals who will have received a BA degree before matriculation.
+A select number of applicants will be invited to visit campus (virtually for international candidates and in-person for domestic candidates) to tour our facilities and interact with our faculty members and their lab members.
+The virtual tour is tentatively scheduled for February 23, 2024 while the in-person tour will take place on March 8-9, 2024.

 Financial Aid and Admissions